Tharre/redo/README.md

 This is work in progress, many features are still missing and the behaviour is not set in stone yet.
 Missing features include parallel builds, recursive checking for do-files, automatic cleanup of built files and probably a lot more.

+# License
+This piece of software is distributed under the MIT license, see LICENSE for more details.